isomerpages/mlaw-pto/_deceased-cpf-estate-monies/information-for-minor-beneficiaries.md

   * Your income, property and other financial resources.
   * Your financial needs and responsibilities.
   * The financial needs and the age of the child.
-  * The way in which the child is being or is expected to be educated or trained.
+  * The way in which the child is being or is expected to be educated or trained.<br><br>

 3.		How do I apply for a child’s maintenance allowance?